-ABARES will continue to provide the professionally independent economic and scientific analysis previously undertaken by ABARE and BRS.
-It will also provide a third capability of integrated socio-economic and biophysical analysis necessary to address the difficult policy issues facing Australia's primary industries today and into the future.
+ABARES has a wealth of expertise in applied economic and scientific research, developing innovative modelling techniques, undertaking comprehensive surveys and developing internationally recognised data management processes.
+The bureau also provides integrated socio-economic and biophysical analysis to address the policy issues facing Australia's primary industries today and into the future.

-ABARES has staff with skills across a range of economic, science and social-science disciplines.
-These include skills in the areas of scientific and economic analysis and modeling, data (including survey) collection and statistical analysis, risk assessment and management, geographical mapping particularly in areas related to natural resource management, commodity and market analysis, and integrated analysis.
+ABARES has staff with skills across a range of economic, science and social-science disciplines, including in the areas of scientific and economic analysis and modelling, data (including survey) collection and statistical analysis, risk assessment and management, geographical mapping, particularly in areas related to natural resource management, commodity and market analysis, and integrated analysis.

-The diversity of our clients is vast and representative of industries in agriculture, food, forest, fisheries, energy, minerals, productivity and water.
-They include federal and state government departments and agencies, portfolio-related companies and agencies, research and development corporations, and industry groups.
+We have a diverse range of clients encompassing the agriculture, food, forest, fisheries, productivity and water sectors.
+They include federal and state government department's and agencies, portfolio-related companies and agencies, research and development corporations, and industry groups.